isomerpages/nlb-learning/_careers/Teens/Content.md

   <div class="col is-three-fifths">
     <p><b class="has-text-ruby">On My Way!: A Day in the Life of a Surgeon (5 min)</b><br>
     Join Dr Hamid Razak as he gives us a peek into the true life of a surgeon.</p>
+    <small>Source: On My Way!: A Day in the Life of a Surgeon - YouTube (2020, Dec 14).
+NYCSingapore.
+Retrieved 2021, October 22.</small>
   </div>
 </div>